-By the second half of April, Allied shipping losses were halved.
+By the second half of April, Allied shipping losses fell by half.
 On April 17, a Coast Guard cutter sank U-175 with depth charges while escorting a convoy south of Iceland.
 On May 9, another Coast Guard vessel sunk U-352 in the North Atlantic.

 In May and June, there were only 87 U-boat attacks on U.S. shipping.
-By July and August, the coast was finally blacked out, and U-boat attacks fell to 26 on the East Coast.
+By July and August, the government finally ordered the coast blacked out, and U-boat attacks fell to 26 on the East Coast.

 Military air defenses were getting stronger, and on July 7 the first Army Air Corps bomber sank U-701 with two bombs.

 On July 19, German Admiral Donitz ordered the U-boats redeployed.
 Operation Drumbeat was over.

 The U-boat attacks didn’t end completely.
 The submarines moved to the Caribbean and the Gulf of Mexico, attacking fuel tankers and freighters.

 The last U-boat was sunk in American waters during the Battle of Point Judith off the Rhode Island coast.
 U-853 sank a collier ship on May 5, days before Germany surrendered.
 The U-boat was sunk that evening by four warships, Coast Guard cutters, a destroyer, frigates and two blimps.

 Operation Drumbeat was a little-known victory for Germany.
 Not just in battle, but on the home front.
 The Northeast, which got 95 percent of its oil from the Gulf of Mexico, suffered fuel shortages through 1943 as a result of U-boat attacks in 1942.
 The fuel shortages slowed wartime production and forced gasoline rationing, one of the most unpopular restrictions of the war.

 With thanks to The Burning Shore by Ed Offley.
 This story was updated in 2022.